revoicechat/.github/CONTRIBUTING.md

 ## 📜 Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [hello@revoicechat.org](mailto:hello@revoicechat.org).

 **In short:**
 - Be respectful and inclusive